 How to Mirror Project Android iOS Windows Phone device Screens to Windows Machine?
 During the demos, We may need to project or mirror the Android, iOS, and Windows mobile devices screens to our windows desktop or laptop.

-I struggled a bit to get this working during the demos and it’s a bit annoying.
-With the release of Microsoft Intune and mobile management capabilities of SCCM 2012, we have more requirements of mirroring the screens of Android, iOS, and Windows devices screens.
-In this post, I’ll try to explain how do I perform mirroring during the demo sessions.
+I struggled to get this working during the demos, and it’s a bit annoying.
+With the release of Microsoft Intune and the mobile management capabilities of SCCM 2012, we have more requirements for mirroring the screens of Android, iOS, and Windows devices.
+In this post, I’ll try to explain how I perform mirroring during the demo sessions.

 How to Mirror or Project Windows Mobile Devices to Windows Machines?

-For Windows mobile phone devices it’s pretty straight forward.
-If you want to project your phone screen to an external display but are unable to connect to a wireless device, you can use a USB cable to connect to a Windows device.
+For Windows mobile phone devices, it’s pretty straightforward.
+If you want to protect your phone screen from an external display but cannot connect to a wireless device, you can use a USB cable to connect to a Windows device.
 Download Project My Screen App for Windows Phone.
 This is totally free application !!

 Some of the useful shortcut key combinations of Microsoft’s project My screen application.

 F1 – help

 B – Toggle background image on or Off